rstockbridge/ShowStats/playstore/privacy_policy.md

 **Information Collection and Use**

-This app uses Google Sign In to identify individual users and setlist.fm usernames to associate setlist.fm accounts with Google users.
-No other Google user information (e.g., name, email, profile picture) is accessed or stored.
+This app uses Google Sign In to identify individual users and users' email addresses are accessed.
+No other Google user information (e.g., name, profile picture) is accessed or stored.
+This app also uses setlist.fm usernames to associate setlist.fm accounts with Google users.
 Custom user-entered data (e.g., show notes) is stored in Google Firestore.

 Links to privacy policies of third party service providers used by the app: